devBetterCoin/BetterCoin/README.md

 This script:

 - Deploys test versions of the USDT and wBTC tokens to be used in testing.
-- Deploys the BTT contracts using the Ignition modules with testing parameters.
+- Deploys the EVA contracts using the Ignition modules with testing parameters.

 ## Deployment Modules